Using ESAs to Pay for Your Homeschool Curriculum

 • Check your state's approved vendor list before purchasing.

-• Keep receipts and curriculum descriptions — they help with reimbursements.
+• Keep receipts and curriculum descriptions on file; they are essential for reimbursements.

-• Buy durable, reusable materials to stretch your ESA dollars.
+• Buy durable, reusable materials to stretch your ESA dollars further.

-• Plan your year so you know when to request funds or submit receipts.
+• Plan your year in advance so you know when to request funds or submit receipts.

 ESAs give homeschool families the freedom to choose high-quality, hands-on curriculum that truly supports their child's learning.
 Whether your state uses ClassWallet or Odyssey, the goal is the same: empowering parents to build the education their children deserve.